cheddacheasy/fakeSchool/README.md

 ## Compatibility
 Fake School only supports Python 3.10 and above for the time being.
-If your system does not support Python 3.10, my recommendation would be to use Poetry and pyenv to setup a vrtiual environemnt to use this package.
+If your system does not support Python 3.10, my recommendation would be to use Poetry and pyenv to setup a vrtiual environemnt to use this package inside of your project directory.

 <!-- GETTING STARTED -->
 ## Getting Started

-T

 ### Prerequisites